-Answers to short, factual questions should be directed to the reference librarian on duty.
+Answers to short, factual questions should be directed to the Ingalls Library reference librarian on duty.
 The reference desk is staffed at the following times:

-Each student will be assigned a shelf to which books may be signed out for the semester.
-All books held on student shelves must be signed out.
-Each book must have a flag inserted with the student’s name on it, and books must be placed so that call numbers are easily visible.
-All signed-out books must be returned to the shelf by the end of each day.
-Books that are no longer needed should be returned to the circulation desk.
-Please do not reshelve library materials.
+The Ingalls Library is a non-circulating art research collection.
+CWRU art history faculty and students are given swipe card access to the library stacts after fingerprinting and a background check.
+Procedures for using the library stacks are included in the Student Orientation brochure.
+Students and Faculty are assigned shelves to which books may be signed out for the semester.
+All books held on shelves must be signed out.
+All signed-out books must be returned to the shelf by the end of each day and books that are no longer needed should be returned to the circulation desk.

 Scanning Photocopying, Printing

 Students and faculty are responsible for adhering to all copyright obligations.

 Personal flatbed scanners are not allowed in the library.
 Flash drives are available for purchase in the museum store.
 Oversize and rare materials as well as items in fragile condition may not be scanned.
 The scanners are not meant for scanning large quantities of images or text.

 The Ingalls Library provides several scanning options for CWRU students.

 A book edge scanner is located in the library reference room.
 Scanning of bound materials is limited to this machine.
 Instructions are posted.
 Please ask at the reference or circulation desk if you need assistance.

 A flat bed scanner is provided behind the circulation desk for scanning documents, photographs, and slides.
 This machine is also loaded with Photoshop software to facilitate the creation of course materials.
 Ask at the circulation desk for assistance.